spectrochempy/spectrochempy/docs/gettingstarted/install/install_mac.rst

    (scpy)  ~ $ pip install spectrochempy

-Install a developper version from sources (Advanced usage)
+Install a developper version from sources (advanced usage)
 ----------------------------------------------------------

 Installation of the developper version is described here:  :ref:`develguide`.